DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2023-02-10-dim-reduce.md

 # PCA
 PCA is used all over neuroscience, and is more generally when you think your data are composed of a set of *patterns* over time.
-That may be a little abstract, so let's use an example: 3 ROI recording example here.
+That may be a little abstract, so let's use an example: Let's say we have some data, like these:

-Since the ROIs are correlated, the data are combinations of *patterns* of their activity instead of just combinationsof their activity.
-PCA tries to reveal this activity by turning the axes.
-Let's say we have some data, like these:

 <img src="/assets/images/2023-02-10-dim-reduce/data2.png" style="display: block; margin: auto;" />